 Head of Science

-The Science department comprises 13 teaching staff and 2 full time technicians.
+The Science department comprises 14 teaching staff and 2 full time technicians.
 All staff teach integrated Science across KS3 and specialise in KS4 and KS5.
-Separate sciences are taught by specialists in the express groups in Year 7 and 8 and in the Triple Science/Separate Science courses at KS4.
+Separate sciences are taught by specialists in the Separate Science courses at KS4.

-Mr M Todd - Head of Science and Assistant Headteacher (Biology)
+Miss A McKeon - Head of Science (Biology)

-Miss A McKeon - KS3 Science Co-ordinator (Biology)
+Miss A Taylor - KS3 Science Co-ordinator (Biology)

-Mr P Bennett - Teacher of Science (Biology) and Head of Year 11
+Mr P Bennett - Teacher of Science (Biology) and Assistant Headteacher

-Mr P Athans - Teacher of Science and Head of Physics
+Mr P Burke - Teacher of Science (Chemistry) and STEM Co-ordinator